ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-3.md

 Type that into powershell and press enter.
 This command takes some time to finish, so be patient.
 If your Vagrantfile is correct, vagrant should start your VM and tell you everything worked successfully.

 Now we have our VM running, let's connect to it.
-On Unix based operating systems, the following command will log you into your VM, but windows doesn't have the tools Vagrant needs.
-Instead, when you run the following command on Windows, it will tell you it can't find the "ssh executable".
-On Windows we are going to use Putty to log into our VM.
+For Windows we are going to use Putty to log into our VM.

 In order to log into our VM with Putty, we need login credentials.
 Run the following command to get them: